 Smoke drift is a significant issue and not something you have to put up with.
 In the event of smoke drift issues, residents should contact their Strata Manager for advice.

-At All Suburbs Strata Management, we have over 40 years of experience in strata management, covering all suburbs in Sydney, and we are experts in residential, community, commercial and industrial strata schemes.
+At All Suburbs Strata Management, we have over 40 years of experience in strata management, covering all suburbs in Sydney, and we are experts in residential, community, commercial and industrial strata schemes and have over 40 years of experience in strata management, covering all suburbs in Sydney.
+We also assist developers in preparing for registration and provide strata reports and inspections.

 We will ensure your strata scheme runs as smoothly as possible.
 When considering buying into a strata scheme or wanting to engage a professional and qualified team, contact ASSM today.